 8. Send Toolkits to Your Staff and Allies

 Your staff and your allies are your best brand ambassadors.
 When distributing content, provide your staff and allies with sample tweets they can use to post on their social media accounts.
 Include sample tweets on your email blasts to connect your social media and email marketing strategy.
 Save your staff and allies time by creating links that automatically tweet for them like this:

 Click to tweet this: 9 tips by @conradc @greenlining to step up your nonprofit’s Twitter game. #socialmedia http://greenlining.org/blog/2017/9-twitter-tips-nonprofit-2017/

 I created the link above using Click To Tweet, another free service!

 9. Create A Twitter List for your Team

 You can find Greenlining’s list of advocates and Twitter users here.
 Having a public list can help your audience find a direct contact for a specific topic they’re interested in.
 It also helps your staff build their audience.
 Your staff’s presence on Twitter is just as important as your organizational account’s presence.

 That wraps it up, folks.
 Now more than ever we need to support each other and build the tools needed to advocate and resist for our communities.

-If you have any questions or want to connect, follow me on Twitter and let’s continue the conversation.
-We’re here to learn from each other.
+If you have any questions or want to connect, email me at email@example.com and let’s continue the conversation.

 Conrad is Greenlining’s Communications Manager.
 Follow him on Twitter.